Internet DRAFT - draft-ietf-decade-integration-example

 o Delete_Object: Delete a data object in an INS server explicitly

-with an authorized token.
+with an authorization token.
 Note that a data object can also be

 deleted implicitly by setting a Time-To-Live (TTL) value.